Klaryce/FinalYearProject/README.md

 Maximizing Satisfiability of Qualitative Constraint Networks (QCNs)

-Keywords: Qualitative Spatial and Temporal Reasoning (QSTR), evolutionary algorithm
+Keywords: Qualitative Spatial and Temporal Reasoning (QSTR), Constraint Satisfaction Problem (CSP), evolutionary algorithm

 README updated in 2023 (figures were produced in May 2021).